treeahsee/fs_lite/README.md

 This is a minimal browser-based session replay tool, inspired by how tools like [FullStory](https://www.fullstory.com/).

-It captures a snapshot of the DOM, records user interactions (clicks, text input), and replays them in a simulated environment — all client-side currently.
+It captures a snapshot of the DOM, records user interactions (clicks, text input), and replays them in a simulated environment, all client-side currently.

 ## Features